 Yosemite and above native OSX install

 This page is for people who want to do an OSX install without using someone else's packaging.
 There are some warning to bear in mind.
 A native install of Moodle on an OSX machine is not really suitable as an internet linked live server but it is great for testing and development.
-The OS X install described here is essentially the same as a Linux install and so the advice there can be applied here also Apple does not cooperate with your changes when they upgrade the OS.
+The OS X install described here is essentially the same as a Linux install and so the advice there can be applied here.
+Also Apple does not cooperate with your changes when upgrading the OS.

 Most of this work is via the cli which you can use in the ‘terminal’ application.
-To edit files, use nano or vi.
+To edit files, use nano or vi (vim).
 Mostly you need to be root to edit the files so precede your editor name by sudo. e.g sudo nano /etc/apache2/httpd.conf or sudo vi /etc/apache2/httpd.conf

 Apache on Mac

-Since Apache is already installed and you need to start it and test it works.
-Start apache via this command.
+Since Apache is already installed you need to start it and to confirm it works.
+Start apache via command

 sudo apachectl start

-If you want it to start on boot then issue this command
+If you want apache to start on boot then issue this command

 sudo launchctl load -w /System/Library/LaunchDaemons/org.apache.httpd.plist